nclark-lab/PhyloGenomicsLab/README.md

 * `output.file`: filepath to desired location to save estimated trees.
 Trees are written in Newick format in a single text file, the proper format to supply to the RERconverge `readTrees` function.
 * `format`: string specifying the type of alignment file contained in `alndir`.
 Defaults to "fasta", and options include "phylip", "interleaved", "sequential", "clustal", "fasta", and "nexus".
 * `type`: string specifying sequence type, passed on to phangorn function `read.phyDat`.
 Defaults to "AA", and options include "DNA", "AA", "CODON", and "USER".
 * `submodel`: string specifying the substitution model to use when estimating tree branch lengths.
-Defaults to "LG", and options include "JC", "F81", "K80", "HKY", "SYM", and "GTR" - see phangorn documentation for additional options.
+Defaults to "LG", and options include "WAG" - see phangorn documentation for additional options.
 * `...`: other parameters, such as those specifying model fit parameters, are passed on to phangorn functions `pml` and `optim.pml`.

 ```{r results='hide', message = FALSE, warning = FALSE}